 A person who believes that he or she has been harassed should take steps to resolve the matter.
 Those steps may begin with direct, voluntary communication with the person engaging in the behavior in question, in an attempt to resolve the issue.
 Should the complainant not wish to contact the accused directly, the complainant has the right and is encouraged to pursue procedures that result in an administrative resolution or judgment.
 Any University community member may contact the Director & Title IX Coordinator of the Affirmative Action and Equity Office with a harassment complaint, including sexual harassment.
 Alternatively, members of the community may choose to contact any one of the persons listed below, who will serve as a liaison to the Director.
 Students with complaints against other students may file a complaint with either the Office of Conduct and Mediation or the Affirmative Action and Equity Office.
 Complaints against faculty or staff are handled by the Affirmative Action and Equity Office.

 Students may find it helpful to contact one of the following depending upon personal circumstances and student status:

-- The Director of the Office of Conduct and Mediation will advise students wishing to make a harassment complaint against another student.
+• The Director of the Office of Community Standards will advise students wishing to make a harassment complaint against another student.

 Reprisals or retaliation against any person bringing a complaint through this process will not be tolerated, no matter whether the complaint is ultimately judged to be consistent with the criteria determining harassment or inconsistent with the criteria determining harassment.
 The university will pursue administrative action against those found to have retaliated against any individual participating in the complaint process.
 Also, the bringing of capricious or reckless complaints will not be tolerated.